Thank you for trying AMP!

 All of the information you could ever need to know is below, patiently scroll the page and get as much information about TN DOC - West Tennessee State Penitentiary (WTSP) that you'd ever want to know.
 If there is anything that you were looking for, but don't see, please email us at email@example.com.

-These are general guidelines for sending money to an inmate's trust account or commissary account; this is not specific to a particular facility, institution or jail.
+These are general guidelines for sending money to an inmate's commissary account.
 Inmates need money to access several privileges like weekly shopping at the commissary, making phone calls, using the email service where offered, using the electronic tablets where offered and paying their co-pay when needing the medical or dental services.
-Some county jails even require a per night payment for the jail’s expenses – required from the inmate

 The Commissary sells various products that the inmates may purchase if they have money on their books.
 The commissary sells clothing, shoes, snacks and food, as well as hygienic products like soap, shampoo, and shavers.
 The commissary might also sell entertainment-related products like books, magazines, televisions, radios, playing cards, headphones, MP3 players, electronic tablets like an iPad (no internet access), songs and educational programming.

 Sending money to an inmate varies from state to state, depending if it is county, state or federal, their ways of accepting money for inmates’ changes by the money transfer company they’ve contracted with.